 Shippo pouted harder.
 "Fuko wouldn't hurt anybody!
 Would you, Fuko?"

-Shippo flopped down into his seat again, growling and pulling his red hair with frustration.
+Shippo flopped down into his seat again, growling and pulling his hair in frustration.
 "Oooh!
 Ah, um!
 Uh!
 But what if- um!
 Oh!"
 The boy suddenly leapt to his feet again.
 "What if you made another necklace, Kaede?
 Like Inuyasha's?
 Then if Fuko tries to hurt anybody, you could stop her!"

 Kaede shook her head.
 "The spell he speaks of wouldn't work on a full demon like ye, Fuko.
 Besides, I haven't the ingredients for subjugation beads."